TNTP Teaching Fellows logo

 Outstanding local teachers will prepare you to manage a classroom, to deliver the content your students must learn, and to support students in meeting high expectations by building bridges between challenging academic content and students’ unique values and experiences.
 You must demonstrate emerging proficiency in these fundamental skills by the end of pre-service training to earn teaching eligibility for the fall.

-Pre-service training is a full-time commitment with sessions five days per week.
+Pre-service training is a full-time commitment Monday – Friday.

 Expert Coaching